wpswings/mwb-bookings-for-woocommerce/README.txt

 **WITH THE BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**

-* Easily define additional booking costs and services from the backend.
+* With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
 * Unit, base, and additional cost-based WooCommerce bookable products can be defined.
 * Easily define the maximum number of bookings per day with the HMS unit.
 * Provide an easy upcoming booking list using the Booking Calendar.